-Most of us are pretty aware that the largest organ is our skin.
-People, especially moms, want to know about the products they’re using and it’s good to be informed.
-It’s even better when you can make natural, healthy decisions to protect your body.
-There’s been quite a bit of buzz about parabens over the past few years, yet a lot of people aren’t very familiar with exactly what they are, and the impact parabens can potentially have on our bodies.
+Most of us are pretty aware that the largest organ of the human body is our skin.
+Moms want to know more about the products they’re using so we are able to make natural, healthy decisions to protect ourselves and our families.
+There has been quite a bit of buzz about parabens over the past few years, yet a lot of people aren’t very familiar with exactly what they are, as well as the impact parabens can potentially have on our bodies.
 We explain it further below:

 What are Parabens?